JacobJerrell/qmk_layouts/README.md

         # this allows you to do things like `qmkws git add qmk_firmware/layouts/default`
         /usr/bin/git --git-dir=/Users/username/path/to_workspace/.git --work-tree=/Users/username/path/to/qmk_firmware $*
         return
+    # TODO: change to allow parameters "planck"/"ergo" (ommitting "compile") and only copy the applicable files, then compile for that keyboard
+    #       If neither is passed, copy all, compile all bocaj keyboards
     elif [ "$1" = "compile" ]
     then
         echo "Copying workspace files to firmware directory..."
+        # `ditto` is a wonderful command that merges file path #1 into file path #2
         # merge ergodox layout
         ditto -V ~/path/to_workspace/layouts/community/ergodox/bocaj ~/path/to/qmk_firmware/layouts/community/ergodox/bocaj
         # merge planck layout